WinkTPG: An Execution Framework for Multi-Agent Path Finding Using Temporal Reasoning: Empirical Evaluation

-All methods included in the study were implemented in C++ and tested on an Ubuntu 20.04 system with an AMD 3990x processor and 188 GB of memory.
+Unless otherwise specified, all methods included in the study were implemented in C++ and tested on an Ubuntu 20.04 system with an AMD 3990x processor and 188 GB of memory.
 The code was run using a single core for all computations.
-The source code for our method will be publicly available upon acceptance.
+The source code for our method is publicly available at \repolink.

-We evaluate all methods on six four-neighbor grid maps from the MovingAI MAPF benchmark~\cite{Stern2019benchmark}: \texttt{empty} (size: 32$\times$32), \texttt{random} (size: 64$\times$64), \texttt{room} (size: 64$\times$64), \texttt{den520d} (size: 256$\times$257), and \texttt{Boston} (size: 256$\times$256), \texttt{warehouse-large} (size: $340\times164$).
-The distance between two neighboring grids is $1\; m$.
-The MAPF plans used for execution are generated by PBS~\cite{ma2019searching}.
-We use \emph{suboptimality ratio} to evaluate the solution quality, which is defined as $\frac{T_{sum}-T_{ideal}}{T_{ideal}}$, where $T_{sum}$ is the sum of reach times, and $T_{ideal}$ is the sum of individual agent reach times without considering collisions or delays.